 - 13. Members of the Board of Examiners should declare any personal (i.e. non-academic) interest relating to any individual students to the Chair of the Board prior to the meeting.
-Such declarations are required despite the anonymity of the board of examiners meeting. - 14.
-Where the Board of examiners is unable to reach a decision on any issue by common consent, a vote shall be taken and the matter shall be decided by the majority of members then present and voting.
-The academic members of the Board, including the external examiners and the chair, shall each have one vote.
-In the event of a tied vote, the Chair shall have a casting (i.e. second) vote. - 15.
-As soon as possible, following the meeting of the Board of Examiners, students will be notified of the decisions of the Board by the Secretary to the Board.
+Such declarations are required despite the anonymity of the Board of Examiners meeting. - 14.
+Where the Board of examiners is unable to reach a decision on any issue by common consent, a vote shall be taken and the matter shall be decided by the majority of Internal members then present and voting.
+The academic members of the Board, including the Chair, shall each have one vote.
+In the event of a tied vote, the Chair shall have a casting (i.e. second) vote.
+External Examiners are the arbiters of standards and not a decision maker of an award made by the University. - 15.
+As soon as possible, following the meeting of the Board of Examiners, students will be notified of the decisions by the Secretary to the Board.
 In the case of final year students, the decisions of the Board will normally be released within 48 hours of the meeting of the Board.